RoboJackets/robocup-software/doc/contributing.md

 the code makes it into the main repository.
 This involves several steps.
 First, any changes others have made in the team's repository need to be merged into your code.
-If there are any conflics Git can't resolve automatically, it is your job to to solve those errors.
+If there are any conflics Git can't resolve automatically, it is your job to [resolve](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line) those errors.
 By merging changes into your contribution, rather than the other way around, you ensure the act of bringing your code into the team's repository will go smoothly.
 This helps when another member of the team reviews your code as well.

-Now that you have a merged branch, you should push the branch to your Github.
+Now that you have a merged branch, you should push the branch to your GitHub.
-From Github, you can make a [pull request](https://help.github.com/articles/using-pull-requests/) from your repository against the team's repository.
+From GitHub, you can make a [pull request](https://help.github.com/articles/using-pull-requests/) from your repository against the team's repository.
 This will notify an older team member that you are ready to have your contribution reviewed.
 Requirements for pull request standards are listed in several sections below.
 The older team member may ask that you fix